 The American Express Centurion Lounge is located in Terminal B, between Concourses B and C before security.
 While it’s a bit of a walk from the JetBlue gates, if you have some time to spend at the airport this is the place to do it.

 We’ve visited this lounge twice and it is really nice.
 I’ve usually been so busy relaxing that I haven’t taken many pictures of the place.
 Sorry.
 There are no lack of reviews online.
 Check out some here, here, and here.
-Once we were there on our anniversary and celebrated with some Prosecco (I found out only Centurion cardholders get the real champagne).
-I still thought it was a nice way for us to toast to our marriage.
+Once we were there on our anniversary and celebrated with some champagne (which is usually only served to Centurion cardholders).
+I was a nice way for us to toast to our marriage.

 ORLANDO INTERNATIONAL AIRPORT